Code-Institute-Submissions/milestone2HauntedHousesHunters/README.md

 Known problems

 The header image on index.html not fully responsive between 300 and 450px width.
-The html validator throws 3 errors unaddressed:
+The html validator throws 2 errors unaddressed:
 * On index.html Attribute src not allowed on element a
-* The element button must not appear as a descendant of the a
+* The element button must not appear as a descendant of the  element a

 ----
 ## Deployment